Connorxxx/SunnyWeather/README.md

 # SunnyWeather
-a simple weather android app
-"First Line of Android" of Chapter 15.
+a simple weather android app on "First Line of Android" of Chapter 15.